 Quick Summary of 60 Second Millionaire

-Pros: None.
+The Good: None.
 This program has zero redeeming qualities.

-Cons: The point of this program, and every other binary option “secret robot”, is to get your hopes up so you deposit money into a brokerage account and the scammer behind the program can cash in a nice affiliate commission.
+The Bad: The point of this program, and every other binary option “secret robot”, is to get your hopes up so you deposit money into a brokerage account and the scammer behind the program can cash in a nice affiliate commission.
 The problem is, you’re essentially betting on a coin flip.
 There’s no magical formula that can guarantee heads or tails.
 Go play blackjack at the local casino for a more worthwhile investment.

-Our Recommendation: You aren't going to turn into a millionaire overnight.
+The Bottom Line: You aren't going to turn into a millionaire overnight.
 Real businesses take real work.
 And if you want to learn how to build a real, sustainable business online, check out our top recommendation.
 It's free to get started as well.
 You can check that out or go blow $500 at the casino.
 Either option would be better than investing in 60 Second Millionaire.

 How does $35,000 every day, for only 60 seconds’ work sound?
 I hope it sounds good, because by the time you’re done watching the sales video for this program, it’s all you’ll be able to remember.

 As I started doing my research for this 60 second millionaire review, I conducted the now standard “Is this a scam?” test.

 I listened to the first 30 seconds of the video, then I walked away for a few minutes and left it running.
 I made a nice cup of tea, and came back to my chair.

 When you’ve got yourself a scam, the video will be still repeating the same thing it was banging on about when you left.
 In this case, I returned to my chair to hear the same sentences;

 “Undeniable proof”, “$35,000” “60 seconds work” “Validated accounts” “Real proof”.